astronomy-commons/hipscat-import/docs/index.rst

-.. hipscat-import documentation master file, created by sphinx-quickstart on Thu Feb  2 12:58:01 2023.
+.. hipscat_import documentation main file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to hipscat-import's documentation!
+Welcome to hipscat_import's documentation!
 ========================================================================================

 .. toctree::